awsdocs/amazon-transcribe-developer-guide/doc_source/data-encryption.md

 AWS KMS encryption context is a map of plain text, non\-secret key:value pairs\.
 This map represents additional authenticated data, known as encryption context pairs, which provide an added layer of security for your data\.
 Amazon Transcribe requires a symmetric encryption key to encrypt transcription output into a customer\-specified Amazon S3 bucket\.
 To learn more, see [Asymmetric keys in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html)\.

 When creating your encryption context pairs, **do not** include sensitive information\.
-Encryption context is not secret—it is visible in plain text within your CloudTrail logs \(so you can use it to identify and categorize your cryptographic operations\)\.
+Encryption context is not secret—it's visible in plain text within your CloudTrail logs \(so you can use it to identify and categorize your cryptographic operations\)\.

 Your encryption context pair can include special characters, such as underscores \(`_`\), dashes \(`-`\), slashes \(`/`, `\`\) and colons \(`:`\)\.